-A lot of workshop gurus and ‘coaches’ working out of cubicles in Nevada (supposedly under the guidance of an attorney) will recommend an LLC for EVERY rental.
-I truly believe that an LLC for every rental property isn’t needed for the far majority of real estate investors.
-It’s expensive, cumbersome and provides nominal benefit when there’s not a lot of equity in their rentals….yet!!
+Regrettably, many workshop gurus and ‘coaches’ however, (working out of cubicles in Nevada supposedly under the guidance of an attorney) will recommend an LLC for EVERY rental.
+It’s expensive, cumbersome, and provides a nominal benefit when there isn’t equity in their rentals….yet!!

-Yes, if you have one LLC for each property, if there is a problem with property #3 (in it’s own LLC), then the plaintiff can only get at the assets in that particular LLC and can’t break out of that LLC and get to other rentals (so long as they ‘maintain’ the LLC- See my article: https://markjkohler.com/piercing-the-corporate-veil-and-protecting-yourself/)
+Conversely, if you have one LLC for each property and there’s a problem with property #3 (in it’s own LLC), then the plaintiff can only get at the assets in that particular LLC and can’t break out of that LLC to get other rentals (so long as they ‘maintain’ the LLC- See my other article “Piercing the Corporate Veil and Protecting Yourself“.

-In my opinion, the heart of the issue is the amount of equity you have in each one of your properties, where they are located and which properties have the most risk of a potential lawsuit
+In my opinion, the issue is the amount of equity you have in each one of your properties.
+Along with where they are located, and which properties have the most risk of a potential lawsuit

 I’ve always said it comes down to “quality”, not “quantity”.
 If you have a bunch of low-income housing rentals that cash flow, but don’t have a lot of equity, throw 5-7 of these properties in the same LLC.
-If there is a problem, YOU are protected, and will a plaintiff want to chase down some measly equity in some low-cost rentals- not usually…in fact, VERY rarely.
+If there is a problem, YOU are protected.
+Will a plaintiff want to chase down some measly equity in some low-cost rentals- not usually…in fact, VERY rarely.

-But if you have a golf course rental, a multi-unit rental, or commercial rental with some significant equity, that property may very well deserve its own rental.
+If you have a golf course rental, a multi-unit rental, or a commercial rental with some significant equity, that property may deserve its own rental.
 Another way of saying it is to keep your “high equity properties” separate from your “high-risk properties”.

-Next, we often find it more affordable and simple ‘group’ properties in LLCs by State, and potentially have a separate LLC for each bundle of properties in every State.
+Next, we often find it more affordable and simple to ‘group’ properties in LLCs by State.
+Also with that to potentially have a separate LLC for each bundle of properties in every State.
 This can make banking, foreign filings fees and Registered Agent fees more efficient to manage and save some administrative costs.

-Finally, this ‘consideration’ and issue is the perfect topic to discuss in an annual ‘asset protection review and strategy session’ with your business attorney.
+This ‘consideration’ and issue is the perfect topic to discuss in an annual ‘asset protection review and strategy session’ with your business attorney.
 If they don’t bring this topic up to you, or have the ability to help you in multiple states, you have the wrong lawyer.
 Finding the right lawyer is important, if you want to speak with a qualified and experienced lawyer, reach out to our office KKOS Lawyers.